NoTranslationLayer/notranslationlayer.github.io/reflect/tutorials/add-integration.markdown

 permalink: /reflect/tutorials/add-integration
 ---

 Integrations are sources of data whose metrics are automatically fetched and incorporated into **Reflect**.
 You may correlate this data with anything you track.
-For example, you can correlate your **Oura** "Activity Score" to an aspect of your mood, like your "Motivation".
+For example, you can correlate your **Activity Score** from **Oura** to an aspect of your mood, like your **Motivation**.
 Here are the steps to add your integration.

 ## Manage Integrations